gluster/glusterfs/geo-replication/syncdaemon/README.md

 * Python >= 2.5, or 2.4 with Ctypes (see below) (both)
 * OpenSSH >= 4.0 (master) / SSH2 compliant sshd (eg. openssh) (slave)
 * rsync (both)
-* glusterfs with marker support (master); glusterfs (optional on slave)
+* glusterfs: with marker and changelog support (master & slave);
-* FUSE; for supported versions consult glusterfs
+* FUSE: glusterfs fuse module with auxilary gfid based access support

 INSTALLATION
 ------------

-As of now, the supported way of operation is running from the source directory.
+As of now, the supported way of operation is running from the source directory or using the RPMs given.

 If you use Python 2.4.x, you need to install the [Ctypes module](http://python.net/crew/theller/ctypes/).